Multiracial Americans: Admixture

 The first year in which the U.S. Census dropped the mulatto category was 1920; that year enumerators were instructed to classify people in a binary way as white or black.
 This was a result of the Southern-dominated Congress convincing the Census Bureau to change its rules.

 After the Civil War, racial segregation forced African Americans to share more of a common lot in society than they might have given widely varying ancestry, educational and economic levels.
 The binary division altered the separate status of the traditionally free people of color in Louisiana, for instance, although they maintained a strong Louisiana Créole culture related to French culture and language, and practice of Catholicism.
 African Americans began to create common cause—regardless of their multiracial admixture or social and economic stratification.
 In 20th-century changes, during the rise of the Civil Rights and Black Power movements, the African-American community increased its own pressure for people of any portion of African descent to be claimed by the black community to add to its power.

 By the 1980s, parents of mixed race children (and adults of mixed race ancestry) began to organize and lobby for the ability to show more than one ethnic category on Census and other legal forms.
 They refused to be put into just one category.
 When the U.S. government proposed the addition of the category of "biracial" or "multiracial" in 1988, the response from the general public was mostly negative.
 Some African-American organizations and political leaders, such as Senator Diane Watson and Representative Augustus Hawkins, were particularly vocal in their rejection of the category.
 They feared a loss in political and economic power if African-Americans abandoned their one category.

 This reaction is characterized as "historical irony" by Reginald Daniel (2002).
 The African-American self-designation had been a response to the one-drop rule, but then people resisted the chance to claim their multiple heritages.
 At the bottom was a desire not to lose political power of the larger group.
 Whereas before people resisted being characterized as one group regardless of ranges of ancestry, now some of their own were trying to keep them in the same group.

-James Brown was of Apache, African-American and Asian descent.

-Muhammad Ali was of English, African-American and Irish descent.

-Whitney Houston was part Native American, African-American and Dutch.

-Martin Luther King Jr. was of Irish and African descent.

-John Mercer Langston was of English, Native American and African descent.

-Oprah Winfrey is 89% Sub-Saharan African, 8% Native American and 3% East Asian.